 - Date of issue

-What is the procedure for replacing a share certificate?
+What is the procedure for replacing a lost share certificate?

 Section 25 of the model articles for private companies limited by shares deals with some of the matters pertaining to replacement of share certificates, including: